jokapoa/VAGA-maui/README.md

 Mobile Developer (MAUI) – Mid-Level or Senior

 About the Company:
-A large multinational corporation with global operations, including an advanced research and development center located in Rio Grande do Sul, Brazil.
+A large multinational corporation with global operations, including an advanced research and development center located in Brazil.
 Working in close collaboration with factories in Europe and the United States, the company leads innovative product development projects for the international market.

 Main Responsibilities: